 Likewise, PureBallast 3 needs no salt or chemicals, even when operating in fresh water.
 No dosing is involved, and there are no tanks or ventilation systems needed to manage consumables or residuals.

 PureBallast 3 is an inline system in which the major components (filter and reactor) are incorporated into the ballast water piping.
-The reactor diameter is only marginally larger than that of the piping itself.
+The reactor, which is made of superaustenetic stainless steel for a lifetime of at least 20 years, has a diameter only marginally larger than that of the piping itself.
 This creates a highly flexible system with a small footprint, which is especially important for retrofits.

 Alfa Laval’s PureBallast 3 offering lets you take full advantage of opportunities in meeting IMO and U.S. Coast Guard (USCG) legislation.